Launch Recite Me assistive technology myaccountMyAccount login image

 Where the supported person is deemed to be eligible for support, the authority will determine the appropriate level of funding.
 Section 4 of the 2013 Act refers to a relevant amount and defines this as the “amount that the local authority considers is a reasonable estimate of the cost of securing the provision of support for the supported person.”

-We adopt a Resource Allocation System where the authority gathers information about the person’s outcomes, allocates points to those outcomes and, on the back of this process, allocates a level of funding.
+We adopt a Resource Allocation System where the authority gathers information about the person’s eligible needs and risks, desired outcomes, allocates points to those outcomes and on the back of this process, allocates a level of funding.

 The current SDS Resource allocation system generates a personal budget in accordance with assessed need and is calibrated to take account of the cost of a typical complex care package.
 The approval process for all self-directed support assessments and budgets is governed by a framework that sets out the levels of authority delegated to key senior staff within Social Work Resources.